CUNY Test Breakdown

 Importance of Understanding the CUNY Test Structure

-The structure of CUNY Assessment Tests is predefined and declared to all before the test.
+The structure of the test is predefined and declared to all before the test.
 This makes it possible to relate this information to the preparation process for optimizing results.
-The official website of CUNY http://web.cuny.edu/academics/oaa/testing.html helps in obtaining information for the test.
+The official website http://web.cuny.edu/academics/oaa/testing.html helps in obtaining information for the test.
 This website explains the three tests conducted as CUNY Assessment Tests.
 It helps to understand the types of questions, the time allotted to answer the questions and the content asked in the tests.
-Therefore, students can practice for CUNY by referring to this information from time to time.
+Therefore, students can practice for the test by referring to this information from time to time.
 The benefits of understanding the CUNY test structure can be listed as follows.

 - It helps students appearing for the first time for the CUNY test to get familiar with it.